Bayesian model comparison for simulation-based inference: Bayesian model comparison

 Computing the evidence for a given model is numerically challenging due to the multi-dimensional integral in Eq.~\ref{eq:evidence}.
 Many techniques have been proposed to tackle this challenge, such as thermodynamic integration \citep[\textit{e.g.}][]{beltran2005bayesian, Gregory05,bridges2006bayesian}, the Savage-Dickey density ratio \citep[\textit{e.g.}][]{Trotta07}, methods based on $k$-th nearest-neighbour distances in parameter space \citep{Heavens17}, nested sampling \citep{Skilling06}, and others \citep[see, \textit{e.g.},][]{Friel12, llorente2020marginal}.

 Nested sampling reduces the computation of the evidence to the evaluation of a one-dimensional integral, and as a byproduct provides samples that can be used to compute posterior inferences, thus supporting both parameter estimation and model selection.
-Multimodal nested sampling, implemented in the \mbox{\textsc{multinest}}\footnote{\url{https://github.com/farhanferoz/MultiNest}} software (\citealt{Feroz08, Feroz09}; see also \citealt{Buchner14} for the Python wrapper \textsc{pymultinest}\footnote{\url{https://github.com/JohannesBuchner/PyMultiNest}}), has seen enormous success, with widespread application across multiple research fields, as has the slice sampling nested sampling algorithm implemented in the \textsc{polychord}\footnote{\url{https://github.com/PolyChord/PolyChordLite}} software~\citep{Handley15b, Handley15a}.
-Proximal nested sampling \citep{Cai21} is implemented in the \textsc{proxnest}\footnote{\url{https://github.com/astro-informatics/proxnest}} software, which has only been released very recently but is likely to be particularly useful for inverse imaging problems.
+Multimodal nested sampling, implemented in the \mbox{\texttt{MultiNest}}\footnote{\url{https://github.com/farhanferoz/MultiNest}} software (\citealt{Feroz08, Feroz09}; see also \citealt{Buchner14} for the Python wrapper \texttt{PyMultiNest}\footnote{\url{https://github.com/JohannesBuchner/PyMultiNest}}), has seen enormous success, with widespread application across multiple research fields, as has the slice sampling nested sampling algorithm implemented in the \texttt{PolyChord}\footnote{\url{https://github.com/PolyChord/PolyChordLite}} software~\citep{Handley15b, Handley15a}.
+Proximal nested sampling \citep{Cai21} is implemented in the \texttt{ProxNest}\footnote{\url{https://github.com/astro-informatics/proxnest}} software, which has only been released very recently but is likely to be particularly useful for inverse imaging problems.

 Measuring the model evidence is a numerical process that, if repeated multiple times, produces a distribution of values.
 Ideally, these distributions would be narrow, and even more importantly they should provide unbiased estimates of the model evidence.
 However, this might not always be the case \citep{Lemos22}.
 It is, therefore, crucial to develop alternative ways to estimate the model evidence, so as to perform cross-checks on the final model selection statements.
-Furthermore, as the name nested sampling suggests, sampling must be performed in a prescribed nested manner, where samples are drawn from the prior distribution within likelihood level-sets (isocontours).
-This close coupling between sampling strategy and computation of the model evidence reduces flexibility.
-In some settings sampling may be performed by alternative means and nested sampling approaches to compute the evidence may not be possible.

-The recently proposed \textit{learnt harmonic mean estimator} \citep{McEwen21} for computation of the model evidence removes this restriction since it only requires samples from the posterior and is agnostic to how those samples are generated.
-This is its key property that we leverage in the current work, hence we concisely review the learnt harmonic mean estimator below.
+Throughout we use the terminology of an \textit{accurate} estimator as one with a low bias and a \textit{precise} estimator as one with a low variance.